samkleespies/plutonium/docs/PERFORMANCE-OPTIMIZATIONS.md

-# Helium Browser Performance Optimizations
+# Plutonium Browser Performance Optimizations

-This document explains the performance optimization architecture for Helium browser builds.
+This document explains the performance optimization architecture for Plutonium browser builds.
 It is intended for developers and AI agents working on this codebase.

 ## Overview

-This repository builds Helium browser (a Chromium fork) with Thorium-style performance optimizations.
+This repository builds Plutonium browser (a Chromium fork) with Thorium-style performance optimizations.
 The goal is to achieve performance parity with Chrome Dev (~98-100%) while maintaining privacy features.

 ## Architecture